programminghistorian/jekyll/en/contribute.md

 ## Review a lesson

 We are proud to use an Open Peer Review system.
-We think this provides a valuable opportunity for collaboration between authors, translators and peers in the global community, supports productive knowledge exchange, and helps us to shape lessons that are practical, accessible, and sustainable.
+We think this provides a valuable opportunity for collaboration between authors, translators and peers in the global community.
+The peer review process also supports productive knowledge exchange, and helps us to shape lessons that are practical, accessible, and sustainable.

 If you would like to contribute as a peer reviewer, please take a few minutes to [register your interest via our Google Form](https://forms.gle/Fdm8JXstKEKZX2xt6) which you can submit directly online.
 There's also [a plain-text version](/assets/forms/en-ph-peer-review-form.txt) which you can [send to us by email](mailto:publishing.assistant@programminghistorian.org), if you prefer.
 Our English edition is currently seeking volunteers who are available to review a lesson within the next 6 months.